gitlabhq/gitlabhq/doc/ci/yaml/README.md

   DATABASE_URL: "postgres://postgres@postgres/my_database"
 ```

+>**Note:**
+Integers (as well as strings) are legal both for variable's name and value.
+Floats are not legal and cannot be used.

 These variables can be later used in all executed commands and scripts.
 The YAML-defined variables are also set to all created service containers,
 thus allowing to fine tune them.
 Variables can be also defined on a